Mix-modal Federated Learning for MRI Image Segmentation: Conclusion

 In this paper, we successfully formulate the non-centralized mix-modal MRI image segmentation as a mix-modal federating learning (MixMFL) paradigm, which defines a new paradigm of federating learning that focuses on mixed heterogeneity both from data and modality.
 Then, we propose a novel modality decoupling and memorizing (MDM) based framework for this paradigm.
 Specifically, its modality decoupling strategy disentangles modality-tailored and shared information, ensuring stable and adaptive federated updating.
 Additionally, the modality memorizing mechanism bridges modality gaps by dynamically memorizing and refreshing the modality prototypes from each modality-tailored encoder, compensating for incomplete modality data in local clients.
 This mechanism enhances modality aggregation and fusion during federated learning, further improving the final segmentation Performance.
 Extensive experiments on two public MRI segmentation datasets demonstrate that MDM-MixMFL outperforms state-of-the-art methods, highlighting its effectiveness and robustness in addressing the mixed challenges of data heterogeneity and modality heterogeneity in practical decentralized medical scenarios.

-\textbf{Acknowledgements}: This work was supported in part by the National Natural Science Foundation of China (No. 62506003, No. 62376004), the Anhui Provincial Natural Science Foundation (No. 2408085QF201), the Natural Science Foundation of Anhui Higher Education Institution (No. 2022AH040014), and the Open Project of Anhui Provincial Key Laboratory of Intelligent Detection and Diagnosis for Traffic Infrastructure (No. KY-2025-03).
+\textbf{Acknowledgments}: This work was supported in part by the National Natural Science Foundation of China (No. 62506003, No. 62376004, No. U24A20342), in part by the Anhui Provincial Natural Science Foundation (No. 2408085QF201), and in part by the Open Project of Anhui Provincial Key Laboratory of Intelligent Detection and Diagnosis for Traffic Infrastructure (No. KY-2025-03).